JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 We both then carefully—and inconspicuously—walked to the side door.
 I opened the door, went outside and he followed close behind.
 The afternoon sun was bright and almost blinding.
 And as the door swung closed, without missing a beat, we ran stright up the block  towards my building and leapt over the small brick wall, down the slight alley—where they made oil deliveries—and into the building lobby.

-I pulled out the pack of soldiers I had under my shirt and he pulled the pack he had and gave it to me.
+A safe distance away from the store, Ipulled out the pack of soldiers I had under my shirt and he pulled the pack he had and gave it to me.

 “Wow!”
 I said, “We did it!”
 I added.
 “See!” he said, “No problem!” he added.